 These are services that a loan officer CAN provide, with the right systems in place, while also adding tremendous value from a 1:1 relationship with borrowers.

-- Automated milestone and status updates keep borrowers informed throughout the whole process, and still provide a personal touch.
+- Automated loan status updates to keep borrowers informed throughout the whole process.

 The bottom line